 Today, I will guide how you can easily create a WordPress marketplace from scratch.
 Before moving ahead, here are the few prerequisites:

-Since you are going to create a marketplace for a large number of audience.
-You would require an optimized and secure WordPress hosting like Cloudways.
+Since you are going to create a marketplace for a large audience, you would require an optimized and secure WordPress hosting like Cloudways.
 A managed cloud hosting platform for speedy WordPress sites and an optimized WooCommerce hosting solution.
 Since we will be using a multi-vendor plugin (Dokan) by WeDevs.
 There is also a guide on WeDevs to speed up a multi-vendor store.

 The most powerful Content Management System (CMS) in the market that powers more than a quarter of the websites available.
-The best part is that anyone can use it as one want, from simple blogging to an entire eCommerce and multi-vendor marketplace.
-You just have to choose the plugins that best fits your needs.
+The best part is that anyone can use it as one wants, from simple blogging to an entire eCommerce and multi-vendor marketplace.
+You just have to choose the plugins that best fit your needs.

 Features of Dokan